 The cabin is nicely trimmed and well-equipped with one major downside; There is no middle seat in the rear due to the battery placement in a central tunnel.
 UK sales have been low which might be due to consumers not wishing to part with £30K for a Vauxhall, which is a pity because it’s an excellent car.

 With the plug-in hybrid Golf arriving in 2015, Volkswagen are behind their competitors in offering a hybrid.
 Despite being late, the Golf doesn’t disappoint.
 The quickest here, the GTI DNA is definitely running through the GTE.

 However, the GTE really needs to be mains-charged to make the most of its economy advantages.
 With a depleted battery, relying on the petrol engine will see MPG figures in the low 40s.
 The GTE, unlike the other hybrids here, has comparable petrol and diesel versions.
 The excellent Bluemotion Golfs regrettably outshine the GTE on long distance economy and will lead some to question the wisdom of the substantially more expensive hyrbid.

-For outright miles per gallon, these hybrids can be beaten by super efficient diesels.
+For outright miles per gallon, these hybrids can be beaten by super-efficient diesels.
 Be that as it may, the harmful particulate emissions from diesels are being called into question.
-The prospect of diesels being banned from major UK cities in 2020 is now on the horizon.
+The prospect of dieselsdiesels being banned from major UK cities in 2020 in 2020 is now on the horizon.